 Suggested Prior Reservations: Grapes & Hops Dinner, Massanutten Spa, Shenandoah Bicycle Company, Friendly Fermenter, Rocktown Kitchen, Massanutten activities like Canopy Tour and FlowRider.

-If possible, arrive Thursday evening for the weekly Grapes & Hops dinner at Massanutten.
-The dinner may be at the high end of your budget at $75 per person, but it is well worth every penny.
-You’ll enjoy a five-course meal that is paired with five wines and five beers and led by the chef, a brew specialist, and the resort’s in-house sommelier.
-Before every course, these experts will explain their pairing choices, describing the flavors you should expect, where the products were sourced, and their reasons for choosing the selected beverage or dish.
-In addition to an exceptional meal (that is also incredibly filling), you’ll get an education on regional ingredients, world-class wines, and some of Virginia’s most acclaimed craft beers.
+If possible, arrive Thursday evening for the weekly Chef’s Table Dinners at Massanutten.
+You’ll enjoy a three-course meal that highlights some of the chef’s favorite dishes while discussing the flavors and cooking processes with the chef.
+Before every course, the chef describes the flavors you should expect, where the products were sourced, and their reasons for choosing the selected dish.
+In addition to an exceptional meal (that is also incredibly filling), you’ll get an education on regional Virginia dishes.

 Begin your day just down the road from Massanutten Resort at Thunderbird Café, a retro-style diner tucked away in an unassuming strip mall.
 Despite the location, the café does breakfast right, with delicious dishes that are both hearty and affordable.
 Forget the burnt coffee; at the Thunderbird, locally roasted beans are used to whip up a variety of lattes, espressos, and other specialty beverages.
 Whether you consider yourself a chicken & waffles aficionado or are a first-time taster, the Wild Wing Waffle at Thunderbird Café will exceed your expectations.
 The house-made Belgian waffle is topped with southern fried chicken strips tossed in buffalo sauce and drizzled with a maple-honey glaze.
 But after sharing bites of each dish around the table, we can guarantee that there is no wrong choice at Thunderbird Café.